albloomofficial/Berlin/README.md

     year_list = get_list_years(start_date, end_date)
 ```

  You are only editing the two numbers after start_date and end_date.
-Make sure that those dates exist first, by going to the calender
+Make sure that those dates exist first, by going to the calendar
  section of the website.